danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ... will not have much impact.
 Might as well just send your resume and be done with it.

 A well crafted cover letter is an opportunity to personalize and tailor your content to the specific role.
 Think of it as: How to make life easier for hiring managers or recruiters that may be scanning a large number of applications?
-I do this by highlighting specific phrases or sentences from the job description (JD), then showing how I've developed or used that skill.
+I do this by highlighting specific phrases or sentences from the job description, then showing how I've developed or used that skill.

 ## The Nerd Way